w3f/General-Grants-Program/grants/speculative/Zabo.md

     - `tx.balances.transfer()`
   * Design protocol to leverage mobile wallets from a web app.

-We will deliver a fully documented Zabo interface at the end of this milestone.
+We will deliver fully documented sdks at the end of this milestone.

 ### Milestone 2 - Implement Design - 1 month - $12.5k
-We will implement the designed interface within the Zabo sandbox environment and make it available via the Zabo Client API.
-We will allow application users to select a local keystore, a polkadot-js extension managed keystore, or an address only connection to utilize the application powered by Zabo's Polkadot interface.
+We will implement the designed sdks and make them available via github.
+These sdks will allow application users to select a local keystore, a polkadot-js extension managed keystore, or provide a public address, read only connection to utilize an application powered by the Polkadot sdks.

-We will deliver a simple web app capable of interacting with the Alexander testnet utilizing the developed API and make this application, as well as the Zabo Client API, available via a Docker image.
-The Zabo Client API will be open sourced and made available on Github.
+We will deliver a simple web app capable of interacting with the Alexander testnet utilizing the developed SDKs and make this application available via a Docker image.
+The application will also be open sourced and made available on Github.

-### Milestone 3 - Implement Mobile Wallet Protocol - 1 month - $12.5k
+### Milestone 3 - Implement Mobile Wallet Protocol - 2 months - $12.5k
-We will build out the proof-of-concept protocol designed to allow a Zabo powered web application to leverage a mobile wallet keystore by using Polkawallet as an example target.
-We will fork the polkawallet-io React Native repository and allow extrinsic data to be sent to, signed, and sent back from the mobile wallet to the web application.
+We will build out a proof-of-concept protocol designed to allow the sdk powered web application to leverage a mobile wallet keystore.
+This protocol will allow extrinsic data to be sent to, signed, and sent to the recipient network.

-We will deliver a Docker image containing a Polkawallet capable of signing a transfer request built in the Zabo powered web application and submitting it to the Alexander testnet.
+We will deliver a protocol capable of integrating with Polkawallet, imToken, and Enzyme.
+We will either work with these teams to implement a working proof of concept capable of signing a transfer request sent by the protocol and submitting it to the Alexander testnet, or fork at least one of these projects to implement the proof of concept ourselves.

 ### Payment Type
 We would be willing to take 100% payment in DOTs.